 By the back door and accessed via the main drive are the original coach house and stable block.
-The top floor of the coach house has been converted into the most attractive 1 bedroom apartment the style very much in keeping with the feel and character of the building with the use of reclaimed wooden panels and doors.
-This would make the perfect holiday home for those looking for income potential or as over flow accommodation for family and friends.
+The top floor of the coach house has been upgraded into the most attractive 1 bedroom apartment the style very much in keeping with the feel and character of the building with the use of reclaimed wooden panels and doors.
+This works perfectly as ancillary accommodation to the main house, or subject to Planning would make the perfect holiday let/home for those looking for income potential.

 There is a former gardeners single storey stone cottage requiring renovation, which, subject to necessary consent, could provide further ancillary accommodation or studio.
 Furthermore outside the grounds extend to approx. 1 acre.
 The original croquet lawn now serves as the perfect spot for afternoon tea or for taking in the atmosphere of the peaceful surroundings.
 There is a large vegetable garden at the top of the garden with orchard and soft fruit area a greenhouse and garden sheds.
 In the drive there is planning permission granted for a 3 bay garage.